SouthKartman/WWSV2/README.md

 ## Notes

-Create your own small social network with MicroSocial - the perfect place for easy communication and news sharing!
+Create your own small social network with WorlWorkSocial - the perfect place for easy communication and news sharing!

 <br><br><br>